* Weak Germany PMI fans ECB rate cut speculation

 first time in five months in April, overshadowing improvements

-in French data.
-The U.S. manufacturing sector was also far from
+in French economic data.
+The U.S. manufacturing sector was far

-upbeat and along with soft Chinese factory growth numbers in
+from upbeat and, taken with China's soft factory growth numbers

-April, the reports overall fueled concerns about a global
+for April, the reports fueled concerns about a global slowdown.

 "Given the deteriorating fundamentals in the euro zone, the

 prospect of (an ECB rate cut) has certainly increased," said

 Boris Schlossberg, managing director of FX strategy at BK Asset

 Management in New York.
 "A rate cut would be the quickest and